dungpa/SMT2Parser/README.txt

 - Have a stack overflow due to deep nesting of let bindings.
 - Currently parse successfully around 3000 benchmarks.
 - Due to the huge size of benchmarks, they are not included in repo, download them at smt-lib.org.

+2012.02.13:
+- Increase stack size to 50MB solving the stackoverflow problem, runs fine with 40000 benchmarks.
+- There are about 3000 failed benchmarks, need to double-check them.